effydee/effydee/README.md

 ##⭐A Little About Me
 - **Why I code:** For me, coding feels like solving a giant, ever-changing puzzle.
 Each line of code is a step closer to cracking the solution.
-- **Puzzle Master:** From logic puzzles to crosswords, and even escapr rooms, if it challengesmy brain, I'm hooke.
+- **Puzzle Master:** From logic puzzles to crosswords, and even escape rooms, if it challenges my brain, I'm hooked.
 Oh, and I can solve a Rubik's cube in under 2 minutes- no big deal.
 - **My Secret Power:** Turning complex ideas into clean, functional code( while enjoying the occassional "Eureka!" moment).
 - **Biggest Challenge:** Balancing simplicity with creativity- because sometimes less *is* more, but other times, more is *just enough*.
 - **What Gets Me Excited:* Watching a design come to life on the browser, much like the moment the last piece of a puzzle clicks into place- it's pure magic.